nikitavoloboev/data/working-on/Ideas.md

 	- see if there is API for that
 - alfred travis interface
 	- quickly scan my builds and get info on them
+- parse arbitrary CSV files
+	- similar to my [alfred edit files](https://github.com/nikitavoloboev/alfred-edit-files) but instead of it reading one file, you pass in some CSV file instead and it will parse it to show in Alfred
+		- can use that for many things

 # web
 - [Your life as little boxes](https://github.com/nikitavoloboev/boxes)